• Skip to main content

 A dielectric grease product is one of those products you will buy and stay with for a very long time.

-It can stay for years.
+Dielectric grease can degrade over time, but it typically has a long shelf life and can last for several years if stored properly.
+The lifespan of dielectric grease can be affected by factors such as temperature, exposure to air, and contamination.
 Some people tend to think that dielectric grease products automatically go bad two or three years after they have been opened.

 However, this is not correct.
 If you have a dielectric product that is still thick and pasty, you should not shy away from using it.